 Every building downtown, even the McDonald’s and Starbucks (which you would miss if you weren’t looking for them – imagine that!) has Bavarian-style architecture.
-With the backdrop of the Cascades, you’ll be pinching yourself to make sure you didn’t accidentally wake up in Bavaria.
+With the backdrop of the Cascades, you’ll pinch yourself to ensure you didn’t accidentally wake up in Bavaria.

-Leavenworth is great to visit any time of year because of the outdoor activities that surround it, but my favorite time to go is, of course, during Oktoberfest.
-For three weekends every fall, Leavenworth hosts an incredible Oktoberfest, complete with multiple beer tents, Bavarian bands and cultural demonstrations, an art fair, pretzels, bratwurst, pickles and so much more.
+Leavenworth is great to visit any time of year because of the outdoor activities surrounding it, but my favorite time to go is during Oktoberfest.
+For three weekends every fall, Leavenworth hosts an incredible Oktoberfest with multiple beer tents, Bavarian bands and cultural demonstrations, an art fair, pretzels, bratwurst, pickles, and so much more.
 I’ve donned my Dirndl and attended a few times.
-I’ve been to the real Oktoberfest in Munich eight times and I can tell you – the one in Leavenworth is fabulous if you happen to be in the PNW instead of Europe.
+I’ve been to the real Oktoberfest in Munich eight times, and I can tell you – the one in Leavenworth is fabulous if you happen to be in the PNW instead of Europe.

 - Have dinner at Andreas Keller – a downstairs restaurant right downtown.
 Order the Sahne Schnitzel and a Dunkel.
 Thank me later.